andrius-ordojan/server-sweet-spot/readme.md

 ## Purpose

 This script is designed to automate the initial setup and configuration of a server.
-It has been tested on Debian but should work on Ubuntu as well.
+It is made to run on Debian, but should work on Ubuntu with some slight tweaks.

 ### How It Works